vipulnaik/diet-exercise-health/notes/2021-04-11-shallow-nutrient-review.md

 For Vitamin A and iron, I am at ~70% of where I need to be, but I expect that incorporating the non-home food consumption will get me closer to where I need to be.

+EDIT 2021-10-23: For Vitamin A, an updated check on this date revealed adequate intake even without accounting for non-home foods.
+Iron is also close to where it needs to be without accounting for non-home foods.

 ### Vitamin C: well above RDA